ygboucherk/prima-pool-server/docs/protocol/usage-and-accounting.md

 ## 5. Trust: self-declared memory

-`memory_allocated_mb` is **self-declared** in v0, and the entire token·layer attribution model rests on it.
-This is trivially gameable: a worker can declare a huge allocation, get assigned, and produce nothing.
-The docs treat this as an open problem; concrete mitigations for v1+:
+`memory_allocated_mb` is **self-declared** in v0.
+The good news: with `cluster.layer_windows` now captured, attribution no longer *rests solely* on the declared allocation — Halda's assignment is computed from actual profiled device capabilities (GFLOPS, memory bandwidth, disk speed), which is much harder to game than a self-declared number. `memory_allocated_mb` remains the fallback only when the distribution is unknown (`{}`).
+Still, nothing stops a worker from declaring a large allocation to *enter* a cluster while contributing little.
+Mitigations for v1+:

 - **Scheduling sanity**: the server can cross-check the declared allocation against the hardware reported at registration (e.g. a worker declaring 256 GB on a machine with 64 GB RAM is